 Lastly, not all business entities are created equally.
 Determine which entity type is best suited for your needs, including the ability to give away equity.
 We recommend you read this article on equity investors, which covers the different structures available to you: General Partners, Limited Partners, Corporations and Limited Liability Companies.

 This option of financing will require you to give away securities in your business.
 Make sure you work with a business lawyer to setup the correct structure (check out this great resource for finding a business lawyer in your area).

-What is Equity Crowdfunding (Direct Public Offerings)?
+What it is: Equity Crowdfunding (Direct Public Offerings)

 Equity crowdfunding was made possible in 2012 after Congress passed the Jumpstart Our Business Startups (JOBS) Act.
 The JOBS Act looked to address Direct Public Offerings (Equity Crowdfunding & Personal Investment Contracts) as a viable means to fund a business.
 Taking it from a highly regulated and complex process that used certain federal securities exemptions (referred to as Direct Public Offerings – DPOs) to something that can be executed across interest to the growing base of potential investors.

 The JOBS provisions of the multipart bill were stalled in congress for three years after the bills passing, but in 2015 the final provisions were approved which made it possible for small business to raise money through equity crowdfunding nationwide.
 The key element the bill contained was allowing this to happen across state lines.
 The hope is these provisions make it easier for nonaccredited investors (aka local patrons) to invest in small business, like local coffee shops, breweries and boutique shops.
 Prior to this the only way to raise funds in this manner was through Direct Public Offerings (DPOs), which came with geographic restrictions and amount caps.